 The user programmable string used to identify any given Sensor; it may be up to 29 characters long.
-It is saved in non-volatile memory and so is retained even when power is cycled.
+It is saved in nonvolatile memory so it is retained even when power is cycled.
 The string is best used as a human readable label, which can uniquely identify each MeshNet Environmental Sensor.